smakaka400/Poker-hand-ranking/README.md

 ## Known Bugs

 The API always considers Ace to be a high card, so does not correctly identify straights where the Ace can be used as a low card.
-This is noted as a TODO in the `ranking.py` script.
+This is reflected in the unit tests and noted as a TODO in the `ranking.py` script.